jpegleg/change-watcher/README.txt

 Store response hashes in redis, curate response data.
 Trigger checks on change.

 Current version is developed for running on FreeBSD, but I'm using the approach of try BSD variation first, then fail back to linux variation.
+There are other aspects of "fall back" logic here, including if no email.trigger file is created by you, then the behavior will be to scp the report data to the value in the report.server file.

 You can curate or generate another file